trufflesecurity/trufflehog/README.md

   -h, --help            show this help message and exit --json                Output in JSON
-  --regex               Enable high signal regex checks --rules RULES         Ignore default regexes and source from json list file --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
+  --regex               Enable high signal regex checks --contextify          Trim the output down to essential information
+                        For the entropy checker shows the line of occurance as well as surrounding words For the regex checker only outputs the actually found string for now (to be worked on) --rules RULES         Ignore default regexes and source from json list file --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT